-Debbie is currently married with 3 sons and is working in the life enrichment department of a Whitby nursing home.
-She enjoys doing restorative
+Debbie served on the Board of SSO for 6 terms from 1995 to 2001.
+She married and had 3 sons and was working in the life enrichment department of a Whitby nursing home.
+She enjoyed

-therapy with the residents and runs programs in swimming therapy and gardening.
+doing restorative therapy with the residents and ran programs in swimming therapy and gardening.

 SSO Home Page | Swim List | Niagara Plaque | Contact WebMaster